maltesie/bridge2/README.md

 and

-Federico Guerra, Malte Siemers, Christopher Mielack, and Ana-Nicoleta Bondar Dynamics of Long-Distance Hydrogen-Bond Networks in Photosystem II The Journal of Physical Chemistry B 2018 122 (17), 4625-4641
+Federico Guerra, Malte Siemers, Christopher Mielack, and Ana-Nicoleta Bondar.
+Dynamics of Long-Distance Hydrogen-Bond Networks in Photosystem II, The Journal of Physical Chemistry B 2018 122 (17), 4625-4641

 ## Installation guide